Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Personal trek

-We can only provide a personal trek, so you will onlybe trekking with your own group.
-We will never add strangers to your treks.
-Allthe treks are customizable per your schedule.
+We can only provide a personal tour, so you will only be trekking with your group.
+We will never add strangers to your tour.
+All the treks are customizable per your schedule.

 Individual or Group bookings

-Our treks are organised with a minimum of 2 people so,If anyone is alone and does not have a friend and family joining them, we canorganise an group trek open for all.
-If you prefer to join a group, we can alsohelp you connect with other trekkers.
-Once you confirm, your group trek will beposted on our website, so others can join too.
+Our treks are organised with a minimum of 2 people so,If anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
+If you prefer to join a group, we can also help connect you with other trekkers.
+Once you confirm your participation, we will post your group trek on our website so that others can join as well.

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
 We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our chairman, Mr. Ganesh Simkhada, was a former Director of the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
+Our chairman, Mr. Ganesh Simkhada, has held senior positions in Nepal's tourism and mountaineering institutions (NMA).
 To confirm your booking, we require a 10% advance payment.
 Payment options include major credit cards, bank transfers, Wise, and Western Union.
 After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
 The specifics of how to pay will be sent to you via email after your reservation has been confirmed.
 Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.

 Last-minute booking